Don't miss out on our most popular holiday event:

 Where Do SANE Nurses Work?

 SANE nurses generally work in emergency rooms and urgent care departments that assist with trauma and rape cases.
-Some hospitals have SANE nurses available 24/7; however, most SANE nurses are on call.
+Some hospitals have SANE nurses available 24/7, but most are on call.

 What is the Career Outlook for a SANE Nurse?

 In addition to the ever-growing need for nurses throughout the country, the statistics regarding rape, abuse, and incest are astounding.
 Additional nurses are needed every year to manage patient care.
-SANE nurses work with each of these patients to gather evidence and perform the necessary tests.
+SANE nurses work with each patient to gather evidence and perform the necessary tests.

 What are the Continuing Education Requirements for a SANE Nurse?

-If the RN license is part of a compact nursing license, the CEU requirement will be for the state of permanent residence.
-Some states require CEUs related to child abuse, narcotics, and pain management.
+Each state has different RN license renewal standards.
+If you hold a compact nursing license, the CEU requirement will be for your state of permanent residence.
+Keep in mind that some states require CEUs specific to child abuse, narcotics, and pain management.

-According to IAFN, certification as a SANE requires a minimum of 45 continuing education hours every three years to maintain certification, including 30 hours of attendance at one of the following:
+The IAFN requires 45 continuing education hours every three years for SANE certification renewal.
+These requirements include at least 30 hours of attendance at one of the following:

 1. Conferences